Gerald Loeb Award winners for Large Newspapers

 The Gerald Loeb Award is given annually for multiple categories of business reporting.
 The "Newspaper" category was awarded in 1958–1973.
 It was split into two categories beginning in 1974: "Small Newspapers" and "Large Newspapers".
-A thirdh category, "Medium Newspapers", was created in 1987.
+A third category, "Medium Newspapers", was created in 1987.
 The small and medium newspaper awards were combined as "Medium & Small Newspapers" in 2009–2012, and "Small & Medium Newspapers" in 2013–2014.
 The last year newspaper categories were awarded was 2014.